Northwest Dancehalls

 One event I was excited about was suppose to take place on July 4, 1969 when Blue Cheer was suppose to play.
 Blue Cheer was the true father of metal rock and were way ahead of their time.
 Known as LOUD with more equipment than any band at the time (36 Marshall stacks for a 3 piece band).
 Pat had actually remodeled the stage to be able to fit them in but they canceled at the last minute.

-The Yardbirds played Casey's and Jimmy Page was the bass player.
+The Yardbirds played Casey's and Jimmy Page was the lead guitar player.
 I spent some time with him and he carved his name in the ceiling of the dressing room.
 I always intended on getting into Casey's and taking that item.

 A couple summers ago I saw the door to Casey's open so I went inside.
 I Found a college film crew making a documentary about Caseys but the whole place was stripped out, nothing there but frames and junk.
 Jimmy Page's carved name was long gone, hopefully not thrown out but kept by someone who recognized it.
 It was sad to see Casey's in this condition but what struck me was how small it looked.
 In my memory it was gigantic.